parabuzzle/mikeheijmans.com/blog_posts/2025-03-19-nextjs-based-blog.md

 ## A note on performance

 Because we're reading and loading the markdown dynamically through server actions, we are basically doing an api call to a lambda function which takes time.
 Then we feed the result data into `MDXRemote` which needs to generate the html during the request.
-This results in loading delays.
-I've setup the `loading.tsx` to display on the react suspense boundary, but if you did this using the "NextJS with MDX" way where you put a `page.mdx` in a folder named for the route slug... it would be compiled statically for server-side rendering and be super fast because no api calls or dynamic data needs to be handled.
+This results in additional loading delays.
+I've setup the `loading.tsx` to display on the react suspense boundary, but if you did this using the "NextJS with MDX" way, you would put a `page.mdx` in a folder named for the route slug... it would just be compiled statically for server-side rendering and be super fast because no api calls or dynamic data needs to be handled.
+Basically the rendered HTML is just sent to the user's browser as if it was just an HTML page on the server.
 This is something to keep in mind.
 Also, because we are reading all the files to get metadata on the list page via the server action, this will get slower with more files.
 I don't see this being a problem in my case, but its worth considering if you are a blogging fiend.
-You could get clever and do pagination using the file name dates for ordering and only read a page worth of posts or just swich to the "right" way of doing this.
+You could get clever and do pagination using the file name dates for ordering and only read a page worth of posts or just switch to the "right" way of doing this.

 Anyway, I hope this helps someone understand how to bend NextJS to their will when it comes to markdown and MDX.